He was sent to kill a pest. Instead, he found a monster.

 I generally enjoyed this, but not as much as I hoped I would gives how much I love Nghi Vo.
 That’s not to say this was bad compared to their other works, just that the characters didn’t grab me nearly as much.
 I felt the true strengths here were the setting, an early 20th century Hollywood where the magical realism is so honed in, most of the time it almost feels like poetic analogies of reality.
 I think this time period is under represented in fiction, at least in my sampling, and I found it refreshing; especially with queer representation, we were always here, just beyond the sight of society.

 The main character was well developed, I could sympathize with their motives, and their decisions followed their persona.
-I just don’t relate to people that are reckless while having it all, which of course is an oversimplification because at what …
+I just don’t relate to people that are reckless while having it all, which of course is an oversimplification because at …

 Ocean's Echo is a stand-alone space adventure about a bond that will change the fate …